 Ask anyone with chronic hypertension or another cardiovascular disease, and they will name sodium (salt) as their worst enemy.
 This is because dietary sodium that exceeds the recommended 2,300 mg a day increases blood volume and puts excess strain on the heart and blood vessels, leading to hypertension, heart disease, stroke, and heart failure.

 However, unlike processed sugar that can be easily identified in nearly all of its food sources, sodium may sometimes be difficult to pinpoint.
-Here we look at some surprising foods that are secretly rich in sodium-and bad for your heart:
+Here we look at some surprising foods that are secretly rich in sodium-and cardiologists advise against.

 Croissants, tortilla wraps, bagels, every bread you can think of has about as much sodium as a salted potato chip; ranging from 200-700 mg per piece.
 However, since the sodium is baked into the bread instead of dusted on the surface, it can be difficult to tell by taste alone.
 Even the famous whole meal or brown bread contains 150 mg sodium per slice.